-The leadership at Disneyland understands that people aren’t motivated solely by money.
+The leadership at Disneyworld understands that people aren’t motivated solely by money.
 It’s the culture and the people who lead them that are often the biggest motivators for most employees.

 So, what can you do to emulate Disneyworld in your service business?
-I have four tips for you.
+We have four tips for you.

 Tip #1 – Stop Thinking That It’s Hard to Find Good People

-I hear so many service business owners say that it’s hard to find good people.
-And it gets me so cranked up because it’s completely wrong.
+We hear so many service business owners say that it’s hard to find good people.
+And it gets us so cranked up because it’s completely wrong.

 It’s actually only a challenge to find one person who needs to be in your business.

-And that person is the leader inside you.
+And that person is the leader inside of you.

 When you unlock the leader that lives inside you, people will follow you.
 Suddenly, you’ll get to find all of the good people that you didn’t think existed before.
 And the main reason is, these people are now drawn to your business because they want to follow you.

-So, I want you to change your thinking here.
+So, we want you to change your thinking here.

 If you ever find yourself complaining about how hard it is to find good people, take a look in the mirror.
 Maybe you’re the reason why good people aren’t coming to your business.